ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 The following commit shows moving from the green version to the blue version: [24cc45cf](https://github.com/andreasevers/spinnaker-demo/commit/24cc45cf4d8ddfe2843e4ea105b5e43bb28c4d41)

-First of all the background image changes, which gives a clear visual indication of which version is currently deployed.
+First of all, the background image changes, which gives a clear visual indication of which version is currently deployed.
 Since using Meeseeks could get out of hand quickly, keeping track of how many times the Meeseeks HTTP endpoint has been hit makes a lot of sense.
-Hence, the blue version prints for every request to the endpoint, an extra `Meeseeks` in the logs.
+Hence, the blue version prints an extra `Meeseeks` in the logs, for every request to the endpoint.

 Using this setup, we should be able to consider logs as a source of information for judging the canary healthiness.